IT Support for Law Firms

 How to Find the Right IT Support for Law Firms

 The good news is that there are many IT support providers out there.
-Yet, this can also be bad news.
-With so many vendors to choose from, how do you ensure you make the right choice?
-Start by taking these steps.
+Yet, with so many vendors to choose from, how do you ensure you make the right choice?

 Important: When selecting a law firm IT support vendor, they must be the right fit for your unique firm.
 You know your IT needs best.
 Also, remember that the best IT support doesn’t have to be local.
 Modern technologies make remote IT support just as effective as local support.

-1. Search for Specialized IT Support for Law Firms
+1. Search for Legal-Centric IT Support

-We’ve already talked a lot about this, but it’s so important.
-Law firm IT is a different thing entirely.
 You work with confidential client data that must be protected by tough security measures.
 You use software such as LexWorkplace or PCLaw that are law-specific solutions.
-Your firm’s technology must be compliant with ABA standards and other regulations.
+Your firm’s technology must also be compliant with ABA standards and other regulations.

 And those needs are only scratching the surface.
 The right IT support for your firm understands these needs and more.
 Having a few law firms as clients isn’t enough for an IT provider to truly grasp the nature of law firm IT.
-Instead, the provider you choose should have extensive experience working with many law firms.

 During your initial search, you should come away with a list of potential vendors.
 Now, the deep work begins.
 You’ll want to start by reaching out to the individual vendors, so you can get to know their services and what they can offer your firm.